jColeChanged/jColeChanged.github.io/jekyll/_posts/2012-06-21-eliza-is-only-a-chat-bot.md

 published: true
 ---

-I&rsquo;m reading through <a href="http://norvig.com/paip.html">Paradigms of
-Artificial Intelligence: Case Studies in Common Lisp</a> and finding it to be amazing. <a href="http://norvig.com/index.html">Peter Norvig</a>, formerly of NASA and now head of research at Google, has a way of talking AI programs that shaped the field in their time in a way that makes me feel as if I get what is going on.
+I've been reading and enjoying [Paradigms of Artificial Intelligence: Case Studies in Common Lisp](book).
+It is an amazing book written by <a href="http://norvig.com/index.html">Peter Norvig</a>, formerly of NASA and now head of research at Google.
+Norvig has a way of talking about AI programs that shaped the field in their time in a way that educates rather than confuses.

-Its weird though.
-He does present the material in a brilliant fashion, but at the same time the programs he is talking about are like magic.
+The programs he talks about start out seeming like magic, but because he is good at giving explanations the magic tricks quickly fade, replaced by explanation.

-You know, they seem baffling and astounding.
+This is very enjoyable.
+They seem baffling and astounding.
 Then you find out what is
 <a href="http://www.youtube.com/watch?v=2H81A3bU68k">really going on</a> and
 it might still be cool, but its a different kind of cool.
 Once you know the trick behind it, the entire program is seen in a new light.

+This feeling, the opposite of magic, is actually at the root of what it even means to communicate explanations well.
+Magic hides the explanation for events.
+Norvig doesn't.

 To show you what I mean I&rsquo;m going to go over an AI that Norvig talks about in the book called Eliza.
 Eliza is a chat bot built way back when and it